bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 # Store Logs API

 The Store Logs API allows merchants to track events in their store.
 Each event creates an entry in the log.
-You can retrieve and send these entries into external systems to process events over time.
+To process events over time, you can configure external systems to retrieve store log entries.
 For example, you can see how often merchants request shipping quotes from a carrier.
-You can also catch errors that occur on a store.
+You can also learn more about errors that occur on a store.

 The store logs track events from all storefront channels.
 Examples of events include sign-ups for newsletters and changes to an order status.
 You can retrieve entries for 365 days after their timestamp.